-I walked into a men’s boutique the other week when a young woman lurched out from a four-way rack with a small flier telling me how the whole store was now 40% off.
-She then asked how I was and what I was looking for that day...all in one breathe.
+I walked into a men’s boutique one day and a young woman lurched out from a four-way rack with a small flier telling me how the whole store was now 40% off.
+She then asked how I was and what I was looking for that day...all in one breath.

 You could smell the desperation of this once-popular brand.
 I left.

 You don’t have to be much of a listener to be an order taker.
 And if all we had to do was ask our customers what they were looking for, then listen to their response and just take them to the product, anyone could do it.

 In many ways, that’s what Amazon does in their warehouses.
 It’s also why so many retailers are struggling.

 If you want to get the big sales, the loyal customers, the real buzz people share with their friends, you and your crew better learn how to communicate with strangers.

 That starts with a better job of listening to customers

 When you do that well, you hear opportunities where most retailers don’t.

 Quite simply, we’ve all become passive listeners.
 Our ears are letting the information in, but it stops there